cweitkamp3/MMSpaces/README.md

 ## Installation

 This package is developed under Linux (and WSL) and depends on [ThrustSort.jl](https://github.com/tscode/ThrustSort.jl) as well as [Network Simplex](https://github.com/nbonneel/network_simplex).
-Please check that the requirements for these libraries are met (in particular, ensusre that the executable `nvcc` can be found and that the thrust header files are available).
+Please check that the requirements for these libraries are met (in particular, ensure that the executable `nvcc` can be found and that the thrust header files are available).
 To install, run

 ```julia
 using Pkg; Pkg.add(url="https://github.com/cweitkamp3/MMSpaces")